 Another phishing tool is Swetabhsuman8, which enables attackers to create a fake login page used to hack Instagram accounts.
 When you try to log in, the hacker gathers your user ID and password.

-In addition to spoofing websites, email phishing tools, and malicious login pages to steal your details, hackers create call centres connected to a phone number you receive via one of their emails, fake websites, or text messages.
+In addition to spoofing websites, email phishing tools, and malicious login pages to steal your details, hackers create call centers connected to a phone number you receive via one of their emails, fake websites, or text messages.

 Modern ransomware actors typically target larger enterprises for a maximum payoff.
 They tend to spend a significant amount of time conquering each section of the victim’s network until they launch their ransomware attack.
 This type of multi-stage attack often starts with a single phishing email.